catseye/tideay/README.markdown

 *   Should be able to populate buffers from all "interesting" files in the current directory tree.  (repository <=> workspace)
 *   Some nice way to move/copy a buffer while inside the editor.
+*   Some way to switch to a buffer by typing in part of its filename.

 ### other ###

-*   Typing Ctrl+Enter should interpret the line as a shell command and run it.
-It should (maybe) replace the shell command text with the result of running it.
-Or... other creative permutations of this idea.
+*   Running a shell command — there should there be some way to retain the command you ran.
+Maybe by default, but it gets selected, so that you can immediately delete it?
+Not sure.
 *   Loose integration with version control, along those lines.
 Make it easy to see what the hg/git/&c diff of the current buffer looks like.
 Make it easy to commit.
 These might be external to the editor itself, but there